TinkerTools/tinker9/doc/build2.md

 Top-level `CUDA` installation directory, under which `include` and `lib` directories are expected to be found.

+Sometimes the PGI compiler and the NVCC compiler are not "compatible".
+For instance, PGI 19.4 supports CUDA 9.2, 10.0, 10.1, and the default CUDA version used in PGI 19.4 may be 9.2 and the external NVCC version is 10.1.
+One solution is to pass `CUDA_HOME=${cuda_dir}` to the PGI compiler, in which case, `cuda_dir` should be set to "/usr/local/cuda-10.1".

 ### fortran_config / cxx_config / acc_config / link_config (UNSPECIFIED)
 Addtional files that contain Fortran/C++/OpenAcc/linker related flags.
 This is the mechanism we adopt to extend the multi-compiler support.